herrera-ignacio/design_patterns/structural/structural-patterns.md

 The added flexibility of object composition comes from the ability to change the composition at run-time, which is impossible with static class composition.

+### Discussion on Structural Patterns

+Structural patterns rely on same small set of language mechanisms for structuring code and objects: single and multiple inheritance for class-based patterns, and object composition for object patterns.